 Just to clarify… when you share your screen it just means that we can see your screen.
 We can’t control it or make any changes.

-This should save lots of time on Tuesday.
+This should save lots of time on Tuesdays.
 I hope this helps.

 On Friday, May 1 we had a successful online Q&A using Zoom.
 We’ve had numerous positive responses from participants and a few suggestions.